carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 keypoints:
 - "Nextflow *operators* are methods that allow you to modify, set or view channels."
 - "Operators can be separated in to several groups; filtering , transforming , splitting , combining , forking and Maths operators"
-- "You can process  a csv file using the  `splitCsv` operator."
+- "You can process  a CSV file using the `splitCsv` operator."
 ---

 # Operators